f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Backing Up Chassis Partition Databases
 ======================================

 In addition to backing up the system controller database, you should backup the configuration database on each chassis partition within the VELOS system.
-In the example below there are two chassis partitions currently in use; **Production** and **Development**.
+In the example below there are two chassis partitions currently in use: **Production** and **Development**.
 Both must be backed up and archived off of the VELOS system.

 Backing Up Chassis Partition Databases via CLI
 ----------------------------------------------